 PIIOP Round 3

-PIIOP Round 3 is focused on upgrading larger infrastructure within the main canals of our network, completing our modernisation journey.
+PIIOP Round 3 was focused on upgrading larger infrastructure within the main canals of our network, completing our modernisation journey.

-Some iconic agricultural assets are being improved under this project, including:
+Some iconic agricultural assets were improved under this project, including:

 - Mulwala Canal – this irrigation channel forms the backbone of our water delivery system.
-Gravity-fed from Lake Mulwala, it runs 2,880kms and is the longest canal in the Southern Hemisphere.
+Gravity-fed from Lake Mulwala, it is the longest canal in the Southern Hemisphere.

 - Lawson Syphons – built in the 1930s as a way to send water underneath the Edward River to service the Deniboota farming region, the two iconic syphons are integral to meeting the water needs of the eastern and western parts of our operational footprints.